 Jane Krauss is a Curriculum and Program Development consultant for NCWIT.
 She guides the Counselors for Computing program, as well as the development of “Programs-in-a-Box” and other turnkey resources.
 In addition to her work with NCWIT, Jane has co-authored two books on the topic of project-based learning and consults with K-12 organizations in support of curriculum reform.
 In her free time, she enjoys dabbling in glasswork and mosaics and keeps fit running and hiking on woodland trails just outside her door in Eugene, Oregon.

 Brad McLain is a social scientist who serves as a researcher with NCWIT.
 He also co-directs the Experiential Science Education Research Collaborative (XSci) at the University of Colorado Boulder.
-Brad's research focuses on identity development in relation to STEM learning and career pathways, including the nature and impacts of extraordinary experiences and how such experiences may change our sense of self and life trajectories at different ages.
-Brad has served as principal investigator on several research and project grants funded by both government and corporate entities.
+Brad's research focuses on identity development, diversity and inclusion in relation to STEM learning and career pathways, including the nature and impacts of extraordinary experiences and how such experiences may change our sense of self and life trajectories at different ages.

 Beth Quinn is research faculty at the University of Colorado Boulder working on post-secondary projects at NCWIT.
-Currently, Beth is directing NCWIT’s EngageCSEdu project, an online repository of course materials for introductory CS courses that are selected and peer-reviewed for their pedagogical quality and potential to engage diverse students.
-She also serves as director of research for the NSF-funded EngageIT project, which is constructing and testing new models of professional development for community college computing faculty.
+Beth directs NCWIT’s EngageCSEdu project, an online repository of course materials for introductory CS courses that are selected and peer-reviewed for their pedagogical quality and potential to engage diverse students.
+She also serves as co-PI and director of research for the NSF-funded EngageIT project, which is testing new models of professional development for community college computing faculty.